-This device supports up to a 32 GB memory card, formatted to FAT32 with speed class 4 or higher.
+This device supports up to a 32 GB microSD memory card, formatted to FAT32 with speed class 4 or higher.
 Use of an 8 GB or larger memory card with speed class 10 is recommended.
-An 8 GB memory card is included with GPSMAP 7x3/9x3/12x3 models.

 Downloading the software update may take from a few minutes up to a few hours.